 Vocational qualifications in Australia include Certificate I – IV.
 These qualifications help you develop from a competent operator to a supervisor.
 You can then study for a Diploma to take you up to para-professional level, which takes up to two years.
 The highest level of vocational qualification in Australia is the Advanced Diploma.
 It takes up to three years to complete and qualifies you for junior management positions.

 Degree preparation programmes

 ANU works with ANU College, which provides its pathway programs and supports international students to adapt to living and studying in Australia.
-University preparation programs include subject-specific diplomas and English language courses.
+University preparation programs include English language courses.